The information in this document applies to version 3.0.0 of the compiler.

 The ESLint linter extension is still a bit immature.
 If you encounter any issues with linting, such as broken rules and crashes, feel free to open an issue at https://github.com/wcjohnson/lightscript/issues

-LightScript is a "rough superset" of JavaScript: almost all valid JavaScript is valid LightScript.
-In a lot of cases, it should be possible to rename .js to .lsc, run the linter, fix a few errors, and go.
+is valid LightScript.
+In a lot of cases, it should be possible to rename .js

 This section aims to comprehensively document the cases where valid JavaScript compiles differently (or breaks) in LightScript.